decentraland/old-documentation/_posts/getting-started/2018-01-04-preview-scene.md

 ## View bounding boxes

 While viewing the preview, you can press `b` to view any bounding boxes.
-Bounding boxes show the space occupied by an entity, it's especially useful to see these when dealing with invisible entities.
+Bounding boxes show the space occupied by an entity, it's especially useful to see these when dealing with entities that are invisible, buried inside others, or underground.

 ## Using the Ethereum test network